Edit

 Azure Stream Analytics

 Apache Kafka is a highly scalable and fault tolerant distributed messaging system that implements a publish-subscribe architecture.
-It's used as an ingestion layer in real-time streaming scenarios, such as IoT and real-time log monitoring systems.
+It's used as an ingestion layer in real-time streaming scenarios, such as Internet of Things and real-time log monitoring systems.
 It's also used increasingly as the immutable append-only data store in Kappa architectures.

 Apache®, Apache Spark®, Apache Hadoop®, Apache HBase, Apache Storm®, Apache Sqoop®, Apache Kafka®, and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.